nglaeser/autolog/README.md

 ```
 You can edit your cronjobs on Mac with `crontab -e`.
 For more information on cronjobs on Mac, see [this article](https://ole.michelsen.dk/blog/schedule-jobs-with-crontab-on-mac-osx.html).

-Note: The path to my own weekly log file is currently hard-coded into the script.
+*Note*: The path to my own weekly log file is currently hard-coded into the script.
 This needs to be changed to whatever your path is.

+*Note 2*: This seems to only work if you have your repo (with the weekly log file to be updated) set up with SSH.

 ## Possible Improvements